 Eating less sugar is a great first step.
 Excess sugar needs to be controlled by cortisol, so when you eat too much sugar you are indirectly taxing your adrenal glands.
 Additionally, the crashes that follow a spike in blood sugar inevitably lead to sugar cravings, and perhaps even the use of stimulants like coffee to counterbalance the fatigue.
 Either way, excess sugar is bad news for Adrenal Fatigue sufferers.

 You should be aware that sugary snacks and fast food are not the only source of excess sugar – items like fruit juices are also high sugar foods.
-Better sources of carbohydrate include berries, vegetables, beans and whole, sprouted grains like wild rice or quinoa.
+Better sources of carbohydrate include vegetables, beans and whole, sprouted grains like wild rice or quinoa.
+Low sugar fruits can also be a great option.

 Getting enough protein is a good way to keep your energy levels high without causing spikes in your blood sugar.
 Good choices include beef, wild fish, eggs, free-range chicken and good quality protein powders.
 Always try to buy your meat organic if possible.
 You can often save money by purchasing them at your local farmers market.